spencermagnall/SimplePH/README.md

 #### Standing Wave
 Typing "make" with no SETUP options will compile the code for running a simulation of a standing wave.
 The code can then be executed with "./SPH
 ", and will dump particle information (position, velocity, etc.) every dtout units.
+The code will also output an .ev file which contains the evolution of the total energy as a function of time.

 #### Isothermal Shocktube
 Providing "SETUP=sodiso" at compile time will compile the code for an isothermal shocktube

 #### Adibatic Shocktube
-Providing "SETUP=sod" at compile time will compile the code for an adibatic shock tube with adibatic index of
+Providing "SETUP=sod" at compile time will compile the code for an adibatic shock tube with adibatic index of .

+### Altering parameters
+Parameters for the code such as number of particles, output, artificial viscosity parameters, etc. are defined in the const.h header.
+These parameters may be freely changed (e.g changing the number of particles to increase the resolution of the simulation), but also may produce unphysicial results, or break the code entirely.